corbcoff92/NBAScoresWebApp/README.md

 The current data is provided to the webpages using a form of AJAX through JSON data, allowing the data to be displayed in real-time without the need of full-page refreshes.

-The NBA Scores Web App includes a user managment system, and provides the ability to hide scores based on criteria that can be customized by each user.
+The NBA Scores Web App includes a user managment system, and provides the ability to hide scores based on criteria that can be customized.
 This criteria is stored for each user, allowing the preferences to remain between sessions.
 This functionality allows the user the ability to find NBA games without spoilers.